tarashagarwal/genz-persona-simulation/README.md

 - **Emotion vs Sentiment can diverge**; we treat that as **masking**.

 ### Ethical & Bias Considerations
-- **LLM tone** may soften strong language—true Gen‑Z speech can be spicier.
+- **LLM tone** may soften strong language...true Gen‑Z speech can be spicier.
-- **Zero‑shot** models may miss slang/cultural nuance—fine‑tuning would help.
+- **Zero‑shot** models may miss slang/cultural nuance...fine‑tuning would help.
 - **Sampling bias**: Blogger.com ≠ a perfect Gen‑Z mirror.

 ### Scaling Path to a Full Product